Averell67/zama-protocol/README.md

 November 2025, Season 4 is live !

-1750 OG nft are available ans maybe the last ones.
+1750 OG nft are available and maybe the last ones.
 Don't miss it

 Zama keeps pushing the boundaries of confidential blockchain.